koendv/vacuum-pump-controller/README.md

 - ``v10`` switch BO2 off
 - ``v11`` switch BO2 on

 *Restriction*: Because of the way the driver ic works, both solenoid valves can not be powered at the same time.
-Powering one solenoid valve automatically turns off the other.
+Switching one solenoid valve on automatically switches off the other.

 #### o - manual Output